 Back to top >>

-The Authority to Mobilise (ATM) is a pre-mobilisation check that must be completed by all suppliers that provide services on AGL sites, or customer locations.
+The Authority to Mobilise (ATM) is a pre-mobilisation check that must be completed by suppliers that provide services on AGL sites, or customer locations.
 Suppliers are required to complete an ATM form and submit it, along with all requested information, to their nominated AGL Contract Representative, for review and approval, prior to attending AGL sites, or customer locations.

 Please note - some service providers, such as delivery drivers/couriers are not required to complete an ATM (excluding the transfer of bulk chemicals and some large plant).
 Please contact your AGL Contract Representative for clarification.